 Entry Fee: INR 10 per person for adults and INR 05 per person for children

-5. Melody World Wax Museum – Flaunting the craft of wax
+5. Melody World Wax Museum

 The third largest art museum of India, Melody World is a one of its kind.
-As the name suggests, the museum showcases a collection of over hundred wax statues and over three hundred music instruments.
+As the name suggests, the museum showcases a collection of over a hundred wax statues and over three hundred music instruments.

 The instruments and bands are displayed here range from stone age to the modern date showcasing different genres such as Jazz, Pop, Chinese, Tribal, Rock, Punjabi Bhangra, Hip Hop etc. It is a tribute to the famous music artists from all over the world.
 Also, it is one of the most famous Mysore sightseeing places.

 Timings: Everyday from 9:30 am to 7.00 pm